Lisa Goodman (politician): Minneapolis City Council

 Goodman has worked to fund the Cedar Lake Trail extension to the river.
 She has said "I don't believe that we should be using bike lanes as a way to get people out of their cars."
-Goodman voted against municipal consent for the Southwest LRT.
+Goodman voted against municipal consent for the Metro Green Line Extension.
 In 2018, Goodman voted in favor of the 2040 comprehensive plan.
 When announcing the city's planned renovation of Peavey Plaza, Goodwin commented of the downtown Minneapolis park, "like all 45-year-old women, sometimes you just need a face-lift."
 Following concerns over her comments, she said she was sorry if anyone was offended.
 Goodman also supported banning new drive-throughs for fast food restaurants and banks in 2019.
 Governor Tim Walz appointed her to the Minnesota Racing Commission in 2019.

 Following a proposal from Mayor Jacob Frey to add 14 police officers including eight neighborhood officers in 2019, Goodman said it was a "drop in the bucket compared to what is needed at this point in time."
 She joined downtown business interests asking for more police officers and went on to say that she could find budget items to cut that would fund the hiring of at least 24 neighborhood officers.

 After the murder of George Floyd and resulting protests in 2020, Goodman was one of three council members who refused to sign a pledge to work towards defunding the police department.
 Later in the year, Goodman voted against a measure to shift management of police media from the MPD to city officials and against a proposed amendment to the city charter that would have transferred some of the mayoral authority over the MPD to the council.
 In August 2020, a downtown riot occurred following rumors that the MPD killed a black man.
 Goodman said she was "disgusted" by the rioters and decried damage to the Lotus Restaurant, saying "none of this did anything to advance racial justice in our city."
 In November 2020, Goodman voted in favor of a proposal to spend nearly $500,000 to hire police officers from outside the MPD to deal with shortages.